 Here are some of the adventures you can experience on the water on your next visit to Columbia.

-Canoe the Congaree.
+- Canoe the Congaree.
 Designated a National Recreation Trail in 2008, the slow-moving Congaree River starts at the confluence of the Saluda and Broad rivers and takes paddlers through the old Granby locks through a waterway once navigated by steamboats, tugs and canal boats headed to Charleston.
-Adventure Carolina and Palmetto Outdoors offer three-mile guided canoe and kayak trips on the Congaree Saturdays and Sundays for paddlers of all skill levels.
+Carolina Outdoor Adventures offers an 11-mile guided day-trip on the Congaree Saturdays from June through early August.

-Kayak the Saluda.
+- Kayak the Saluda.
 While high water levels can create Class IV and V rapids on the Saluda, the dam-fed river typically sports Class II and III whitewater.
-On summer weekends, Palmetto Outdoors and Adventure Carolina offer guided trips through the section of the river with the calmer shoal rapids.
+On summer weekends, Palmetto Outdoor offers guided trips through the section of the river with the calmer shoal rapids.
 Some paddling experience is recommended for this trip.

 - Tube the Saluda.
 The water might be chilly, but in the summer it's the coolest place to be in famously hot Columbia.
 Sitting comfortably in a rubber tube, you'll drift down two miles of this picturesque waterway-with a little whitewater thrown in for fun.
 The cascading rapids are so mild, you can take small children on this one.
 Palmetto Outdoor offers tubes and shuttle service for $15 to $20.

 - Skate, stroll or run the Three Rivers Greenway.
 Enjoy the view of the Congaree-and the Columbia skyline-as you make your way down the west side of the river under a canopy of hardwood trees.
 Along the trail, you'll find shaded overlooks, picnic tables, park benches and educational wayside exhibits on the history and habitat of the area.